Common emerald dove: Behaviour and ecology

 Emerald doves usually occur singly, pairs or in small groups.
 They are quite terrestrial, often searching for fallen fruit on the ground and spending little time in trees except when roosting.
 They eat seeds and fruits of a wide variety of plants and are generally tame and approachable.
-They are rare and are usually found foraging in small groups or pairs.
-If there's a resource rich area, small groups will maintain a territory.
-Its flight is fast and direct, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
-It often flies low between the patches of dense forest it prefers, but when disturbed will frequently walk away rather than fly.
+They are usually found foraging in small groups or pairs.
+If there's a resource-rich area, small groups will maintain a territory.

+Their flight is fast and direct, with the regular beats and an occasional sharp flick of the wings which are characteristic of pigeons in general.
+They often fly low between patches of dense forest, but when disturbed, they will frequently walk away rather than fly.
 They are particularly good weavers when flying through forests.
-When flying they expose a buff underwing and a chestnut colour of their flight feathers.
+When flying, they expose a buff underwing and a chestnut colour of their flight feathers.

-The call is a low soft moaning cooing consisting of about six to seven coos starting quietly and rising.
+The call is a low soft moaning cooing consisting of about six to seven coos, starting quietly and rising.
 They also call a nasal "hoo-hoo-hoon".
 Males perform a bobbing dance during courtship.